-Under Miller’s tutelage, the Braves have grabbed a series of superlatives, including records for NCAA Division II wins (22 in 2012-13), home victories (13-1 in 2012-13) and PBC victories (14 in 2011-12).
-Most importantly, the Braves have qualified for conference tournament play on four occasions – including trips to the semifinal round twice in the last three seasons - while also grabbing their first two NCAA Tournament appearances following record-breaking seasons in 2010-11 and 2012-13.
+Under Miller’s tutelage, the Braves have grabbed a series of superlatives, including records for NCAA Division II wins (22 in 2012-13), home victories (13-1 in 2012-13) and PBC victories (14 in 2012-13).
+The Braves have also grabbed their first two NCAA Tournament appearances following record-breaking seasons in 2010-11 and 2012-13.
 UNCP's back-to-back-to-back winning seasons (18-12 in 2010-11, 17-12 in 2011-12, 22-10 in 2012-13) is the first time a UNCP squad has accomplished that task since the last three seasons of the NAIA era in Pembroke (1989-90, 1990-91, 1991-92).

 Kansas appeared in 10 NCAA tournaments during Miller's time in Lawrence, including three Final Four appearances, two regional final (Elite Eight) showings and one Sweet 16 appearance.
 Along the way, the Jayhawks compiled a 258-59 win-loss record and won six Big 8/Big 12 titles and four conference tournament championships.
 During that same time frame, KU achieved nine listings in the final Top 25 polls, including six top five rankings.